-In the context of FLUXNET there have been different initiatives to facilitate discussion and cooperation across networks with

-- 40 specific conferences and meetings (starting in 1995, see Baldocchi et al. 1996) and the preparation of FLUXNET synthesis data collections with the aim to make the data available to wider communities.
-The main FLUXNET collections were produced in 2001 (Marconi dataset, Falge et al. 2005), 2007 (LaThuille dataset) and 2016 (FLUXNET2015 dataset, Pastorello et al. 2020), including an always larger number of sites-years (97 in Marconi, 965 in LaThuile and more than 1500 in FLUXNET2015) and providing standardized data ready for a large range of heterogeneous applications.
-These collections - 45 were needed because each regional network applies its own processing and formatting scheme (including different variable names and units) and this prevents an easy use of data across sites in different continents.
-In the last years AmeriFlux and the European networks worked toward a standardization that also highlighted the uncertainty introduced by the data processing (Pastorello et al. 2020) but this still not sufficient to replace global initiatives.
-However, the preparation of a FLUXNET collection requires a large effort that involves data collection, data policy agreement, common data quality controls, feedbacks - 50 with the site owners for corrections, processing and finally preparation of the products and their distribution, including the maintenance of the web-services for the data distribution, users tracking, updates of information etc..
-All this considering that FLUXNET per se is not a funded initiative, there are no structural funds to maintain its operation and the synthesis dataset were created on initiatives of single groups often in the context of specific research projects.
-This is why 6 and 9 years passed between one FLUXNET synthesis collection and the following one. - 55 The heterogeneity across regional networks is however something difficult to avoid.
+In the context of FLUXNET there have been different initiatives to facilitate discussion and cooperation across networks with specific conferences and meetings (starting in 1995; see Baldocchi et al., 1996) and the preparation of FLUXNET synthesis data collections with the aim to make the data available to wider communities.
+The main FLUXNET collections were produced in 2001 (Marconi dataset; Falge et al., 2005), 2007 (La Thuile dataset) and 2016 (FLUXNET2015 dataset; Pastorello et al., 2020), including an always larger number of site-years (97 in Marconi, 965 in La Thuile and more than 1500 in FLUXNET2015) and providing standardized data ready for a large range of heterogeneous applications.
+These collections were needed because each regional network applies its own processing and formatting scheme (including different variable names and units), and this prevents an easy use of data across sites in different continents.
+In recent years, Ameri-Flux and the European networks worked toward a standardization that also highlighted the uncertainty introduced by the data processing (Pastorello et al., 2020), but this is still not sufficient to replace global initiatives.
+However, the preparation of a FLUXNET collection requires a great effort that involves data collection, data policy agreement, common data quality controls and feedback with the site owners for corrections, processing and finally preparation of the products and their distribution, including the maintenance of the web services for the data distribution, user tracking, updates of information, etc. All of this considers that FLUXNET per se is not a funded initiative, there are no structural funds to maintain its operation, and the synthesis datasets were created on the initiative of single groups often in the context of specific research projects.
+This is why 6 and 9 years passed between one FLUXNET synthesis collection and the following one.

+The heterogeneity across regional networks is, however, something difficult to avoid.
 These networks are in fact based on general goals and scientific aims that can be different and can require specific design and processing.
-For example, the NEON network was planned using a hierarchical system to represent different ecoregions (Schimel et al. 2007) and the sites are highly standardized in terms of setup.
-Also in ICOS (Integrated Carbon Observation System) the stations are highly standardized but the design is driven by the single country decisions and priorities.
-In AmeriFlux, instead, an open participation is possible and - 60 everybody can register their sites in the network, without an overall design or standardization of the towers setup but allowing diversity and bringing under the same network sites designed for specific and heterogeneous research projects.
+For example, the National Ecological Observatory Network (NEON) was planned using a hierarchical system to represent different ecoregions (Schimel et al., 2007), and the sites are highly standardized in terms of setup.
+Also, in ICOS (Integrated Carbon Observation System) the stations are highly standardized, but the design is driven by the single country's decisions and priorities.
+In AmeriFlux an open participation is instead possible, and everybody can register their sites in the network without an overall design or standardization of the tower setup, allowing diversity and bringing under the same network sites designed for specific and heterogeneous research projects.
 In addition, single sites can be linked to other national or regional initiatives that could impose specific ways to prepare and distribute the data collected.
-Finally, but often one of the most important aspects, there are different views, sensitivities and readiness respect to the data sharing and data use policies, often linked to the need of visibility (of both the single sites and the Regional networks)

-that ensure proper funding to sustain the activities.
-These are key aspects, fully justified and difficult to change at global level in a short or medium period, which therefore need to be considered in a re-organization of the FLUXNET network structure
+Finally but often one of the most important aspects, there are different views, sensitivities and readiness with respect to data sharing and data use policies, which is often linked to the need of visibility (of both the single sites and the regional networks) that ensures proper funding to sustain the activities.
+These are key aspects which are fully justified and difficult to change at the global level in a short or medium period and which therefore need to be considered in a reorganization of the FLUXNET network structure.